Plotting with Geoplot and GeoPandas¶

 three-dimensional heatmap on it using

-Again, these are just some of the plots you can make with Geoplot.
-There are several other possibilities not covered in this brief introduction.
+These are just some of the plots you can make with Geoplot.
+There are many other possibilities not covered in this brief introduction.
 For more examples, refer to the Gallery in the Geoplot documentation.